 In short, there is a lot of anecdotal evidence to suggest vinegar foot soaks can help you to get rid of fungal toenail infections over time and with repeated use.

-However, there is no concrete clinical evidence to suggest that vinegar will definitely work, though some users do report that the treatment can work on mild cases of fungal infections.
+But will vinegar kill toenail fungus?
+There’s no concrete clinical evidence to suggest that soaking feet in vinegar will definitely work, though some users do report that the treatment can work on mild cases of fungal infections.
 It is also a low-risk treatment, so it is unlikely to cause you any harm if you do decide to test out this home remedy.

 Usually, your doctor will recommend using medication to treat toe fungus rather than relying on a home remedy.